herrherrmann/react-mini-charts/README.md

 ## Contributions & feedback

-This is a spare-time project by one person, but feel free to leave comments and suggestions in the issues tab!
+This is a spare-time project by one person, but feel free to leave comments and suggestions as [issues on GitHub](https://github.com/herrherrmann/react-mini-charts/issues)!

 ## Improvement ideas